5l1v3r1/DNS-Hacker/README.md

 # F.A.Q
 DNS Resolver Hack

-# DNS Resolver Hack Machines
+# System List Machines
-1. Windows/*nix/mac running custom DNS softwares via MIRC/IRC or sometimes outside IRC/MIRC Network
+1. Windows/*nix/mac
-2. Even if they are behind LAN/NAT you will still get access
+2. Hack behind LAN/WLAN/NAT you will still get access
 3. This does not work on websites/web systems

 # DNS Resolver Hack Attack Method